wordpress/Search Settings

 Natural language queries workKeyword-only queries

-Recommendation: Keep this enabled for the best search experience.
+Recommendation: Keep enabled for the best search experience.

 Enable Mixed Content Search